CreativeSDK/web-getting-started-samples/readme.md

 ### Developer portal

-[Visit our Web developer portal](https://creativesdk.adobe.com/docs/web/#/index.html) for guides, references, and more.
+[Visit Adobe I/O](https://creativesdk.adobe.com/docs/web/#/index.html) for guides, references, and more.

 <a name="contributing"></a>